Falling for Fieldfare

 The Great Defender

-I think our favourite fact about the Fieldfare is the way they defend their nests!
+Fieldfares have developed a very unique way to defend their nests.
 They will dive-bomb any and all predators who try and approach their nest, usually by firing poo at them to keep them away.

 You have been warned!